Overmars quits Ajax over 'inappropriate' messages to female colleagues

 It also came as the country was reeling from a similar scandal involving sexual abuse in one of its most popular TV talent shows, The Voice of Holland.

+"As the largest sports association in the Netherlands, we are aware that, unfortunately, power relations can also play a role in the workplace in the sports world," it said in a statement.

+"We would like to say to all victims of transgressive behaviour: please report, no matter how difficult it is," the KNVB said.

-The 48-year-old Overmars, who won the Champions League with Ajax in 1995 before going on to play for Arsenal and Barcelona, said he was "ashamed" of his behaviour.
+The 48-year-old Overmars, who won the Champions League with Ajax in 1995 before going on to play for Arsenal and Barcelona, late Sunday said he was "ashamed" of his behaviour.

 "I am ashamed.
 Last week I was confronted with reports about my behaviour and how this has come across to others," the 86-time international said in a statement.